CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

   accessed *more* than `n` days ago, `-n` will search for files accessed *less* than `n` days ago and `n` will search for files accessed *exactly* `n` days ago.
-Note that this is not the same as searching for when a file was created, modifying an old file will update its `mtime` but not its creation time (which there isn't really a portable way to test that works on all file systems).
+Note that this is not the same as searching for when a file was created, modifying an old file will update its `mtime` but not its creation time (there isn't really a way to test file creation time which works across all systems).
-- `mmin n`: similar to `mtime`, but the modification time is measured in minutes rather than days.
+- `-mmin n`: similar to `mtime`, but the modification time is measured in minutes rather than days.

-Multiple tests can be specified in a single `find` command to further narrow the search, which each test requiring its own flag (even if multiple tests of the same type are used, such as `find -name "*foo*" -name "*bar*"`).
+Multiple tests can be specified in a single `find` command to further narrow the search, with each test requiring its own flag (even if multiple tests of the same type are used, such as `find -name "*foo*" -name "*bar*"`).
 By default, specifying multiple tests will search for files which match *all* tests, but this behaviour can be modified through the use of the logical operators `-o` (OR) and `-a`.
 For